 What are the duties of senior sitters?

-Generally, a sitter for elderly people is there to keep your loved one company while family or regular caregivers are unavailable.
+Generally, a sitter for elderly people is there to keep your loved one company while regular or family caregivers are unavailable.
 They can also provide company while a senior is in hospital or at home recovering from surgery or an accident.

 Some general duties of senior sitters are: